About the book

-Ireland is the only democracy in the western world to have a constitutional ban on abortion.
+Abortion is illegal in almost every circumstance in Ireland, making it the only democracy in the western world to have such a constitutional ban.

 - Between 1980 and 2015, at least 165,438 Irish women and girls accessed UK abortion services.
 In 2016, the figure was 3,265.